Probabilistic Regular Tree Priors for Scientific Symbolic Reasoning: Abstract

 \section{Abstract}

 \gls{SR} allows for the discovery of scientific equations from data.
 To limit the large search space of possible equations, prior knowledge has been expressed in terms of formal grammars that characterize subsets of arbitrary strings.
-However, there is a mismatch between context-free grammars required to express the set of syntactically correct equations, missing closure properties of the former, and a tree structure of the latter.
-Our contributions are to \begin{enumerate*}[label={(\roman*)}] \item compactly express experts' prior beliefs about which equations are more likely to be expected by \gls{pRTE}, and \item adapt Bayesian inference to make such priors efficiently available for symbolic regression encoded as finite state machines. \end{enumerate*} Our scientific case studies show its effectiveness in soil science to find sorption isotherms and for modeling hyper-elastic materials.
+However, it is very challenging to formalize the aggregation of two or more items of prior knowledge, because context-free grammars are not closed under intersection.
+To address this issue, we propose to \begin{enumerate*}[label={(\roman*)}] \item compactly express experts' beliefs about which equations are more likely to be expected by \glspl{pRTE}, and \item efficiently encode such priors as finite state machines during Bayesian inference for symbolic regression. \end{enumerate*} Our experiments show its effectiveness in scientific applications including soil and material science.